MicrosoftDocs/learn/learn-pr/student-evangelism/unix-shell-wrangle-data/includes/1-file-inspection.md

 ## Get the datasets

-To complete the practice exercies in this module, you need to load the NASA datasets.
+To complete the practice exercises in this module, you need to load the NASA datasets.

 1. Use the `mkdir` command to make a new directory named **data**.